FDA panel backs Pfizer's drug for kidney cancer

 GENEVA The United Nations appealed on Wednesday for $2.1 billion to provide food and other life-saving assistance to 12 million people in Yemen who face the threat of famine after two years of war.

-SILVER SPRING, Maryland Pfizer Inc won unanimous expert backing for its Inlyta experimental drug for patients with advanced kidney cancer.
+SILVER SPRING, Md., Dec 7 - Pfizer Inc won unanimous expert backing for its Inlyta experimental drug for patients with advanced kidney cancer.

 A Food and Drug Administration advisory committee voted 13-0 on Wednesday that the drug, also called axitinib, had a favorable benefit-risk profile for such patients after initial treatment has failed.